hasanlatif/imutils_js/README.md

 angle:how much rotation(currently accepts value in degree)
 center_x: x-Axis of rotation
 center_y: y-axis of roatation
-returns output image which has to be shown in canvas element */
+returns: output image which has to be shown in canvas element */
 ```